-Name & Position Age Business Experience Alexandros Aldous General Counsel, Corporate Secretary & Chief Government Relations Officer 43 Alexandros Aldous is our General Counsel, Corporate Secretary, Chief Government Relations Officer & Chief Administrative Officer, positions he has held since joining us in March 2011, our IPO on July 27, 2011, March 8, 2017, and September 16, 2021, respectively.
+General Counsel, Corporate Secretary & Chief Government Relations Officer Chief Administrative Officer, positions he has held since joining us in March 2011, our IPO on July 27, 2011, March 8, 2017, and September 16, 2021, respectively.
 Mr. Aldous is also an adjunct Professor of Law at the Washington College of Law, American University.
-Mr. Aldous's prior work experience includes working as an attorney with Barclays Capital, the investment banking division of Barclays Bank PLC, in London, where he focused primarily on mergers and acquisitions and capital markets, and prior to that, working as an attorney with Shearman & Sterling LLP, in New York, where he focused primarily on mergers and acquisitions Leadership Committee and General Counsel Committee of the International Foodservice Distributors Association; a member of the Board of Directors of World Trade Center Miami, including chairperson of its Government Relations Committee; a member of the Board of Trustees of the American College of Greece, including a member of both its Audit Committee and Pierce College Committee; co-chairperson of the Global Alumni Advisory Board of the American College of Greece; and a member of the Board of Advisors of American University's School of International Service.
+Mr. Aldous's prior work experience includes working as an attorney with Barclays Capital, the investment banking division of Barclays Bank PLC, in London, where he focused primarily on mergers and acquisitions and capital markets, and prior to that, working as an attorney with Shearman & Sterling LLP, in New York, where he focused primarily on mergers and acquisitions.
+Mr. Aldous is a member of both the Government Relations Leadership Committee and General Counsel Committee of the International Foodservice Distributors Association; a member of the Board of Directors of World Trade Center Miami, including chairperson of its Government Relations Committee; a member of the Board of Trustees of the American College of Greece, including a member of both its Audit Committee and Pierce College Committee; co-chairperson of the Global Alumni Advisory Board of the American College of Greece; and a member of the Board of Advisors of American University's School of International Service.
 Mr. Aldous earned a B.A. in Classics and Government from Colby College, a Juris Doctor and M.A. from American University and an LL.M. from the London School of Economics and Political Science.
 Mr. Aldous is licensed to practice law in the State of New York, District of Columbia, and England and Wales.
 Timothy McCauley Chief Accounting Officer 59 Timothy McCauley has served as our Chief Accounting Officer, since his appointment on February 16, 2018 and previously served as our Controller since joining the Company in May 2015.
 Mr. McCauley has over 30 years of experience in accounting and finance roles across a variety of industries.
 Mr. McCauley's prior work experience includes serving as Vice President - Finance at MacDermid Inc., Corporate Controller at Northern Tier Energy LP, Director of Financial Reporting and Investor Relations at Presstek, Inc. and Finance Director at Eastman Kodak Company.
 Prior to joining Eastman Kodak Company, Mr. McCauley worked with PricewaterhouseCoopers for eleven years in their assurance and business advisory practice.
 Mr. McCauley holds a Bachelor of Science degree in Business - Accounting from the University of Connecticut and is a registered certified public accountant in the state of Connecticut.
 Christina Polychroni Chief Human Resources Officer 44 Christina Polychroni is our Chief Human Resources Officer since December 31, 2022.
 Prior to this appointment, Ms. Polychroni served as the company's Chief Talent Officer from November 1, 2021 through December 30, 2022.
 Ms. Polychroni is a management executive with a track record in multinational companies and a strong knowledge of the luxury and food industries in wholesale, retail and digital channels.
 Ms. Polychroni's prior work experience includes her tenure as Chief Marketing and E-Commerce Officer at L'Occitane USA, Chief Marketing Officer at Jack Rogers USA, as well as senior marketing roles in KORRES USA and the Unilever Ice Cream and Nutrition divisions.
-Ms. Polychroni holds a B.A. in Marketing and MBA from the Athens University of Economics and Business, a Human Resources Management Certificate from Cornell University, and a PhD in Management from the School of Business at the Stevens Institute of Technology.
-Item 1A.
-RISK FACTORS
+Ms. Polychroni holds a B.A. in Marketing and MBA from the Athens University of Economics and Business, a Human Resources Management Certificate from Cornell University, and a PhD in Management from the School